petersenpeter/CellExplorer/docs/tutorials/metadata-tutorial.md

 basepath = '/your/data/path/basename/';
 cd(basepath)
 ```
-CellExplorer operates with two paths for a dataset: a `basepath` and a `clusteringpath`.
-The `basepath` defines the local path to the dataset, while the `clusteringpath` defines the relative path to the spike sorted data (optional).
+CellExplorer operates with one main path for a dataset: the `basepath`.
+The `basepath` defines the local path to the dataset.
 The session name, also referred to as `basename`, is assumed to be the same as the directory of the session.
 Each of these fields are defined in the `session.general` struct.
 The raw data file should be located in the `basepath`.
 2. You can generate the session metadata struct from the template function
 ```m
 session = sessionTemplate(basepath);